PM-WESTNET/Gestion/README.md

 #### Up the container services and dependencies
     $   cd docker
     $   docker-compose up -d

+#### Make @Composer install all dependencies
+**(up the containers first!!)**
+From the console, run this commands:

+- open this container's terminal
+    $   docker exec -it gestion-web sh

+- inside (#) go to the html folder
+    $   cd /var/www/html

+- run Composer to install dependencies
+    $   composer install

+- The terminal will output a GitHub URL in which you have to check every box and generate a personal Token (paste the token)

 #### Go to the project's base folder and run this commands
 *you can copy-paste this commands*